-This is to notify you that the Division of Gaming will hold a Stakeholder Rulemaking Workshop on Thursday, October 26, 2017, at 10 am, in the Golden Gaming Office located at 17301 W. Colfax Ave, Suite 135, Golden, CO 80401.
-The proposed rule changes are below.
+This is to notify you that the Division of Gaming held a Stakeholder Rulemaking Workshop on Thursday, October 26, 2017, to present the proposed rule changes shown below.

 Changes are being proposed to Rule 8 Rules of Blackjack in order to promulgate rules for a new game, Blackjack Burnout.
 Rule 22 Rules for Blackjack-Poker Combination Games is being amended in order to promulgate rules for a new game, Roulette with Straights and 8’s.

-Stakeholders are welcome to attend the Rulemaking Workshop.
-Comments and questions are welcome regarding all of the proposed rule changes.
-If a stakeholder wishes to comment on these proposed rule changes in writing, please either mail your comments to the Division at the Golden Gaming office, or send them via e-mail to firstname.lastname@example.org.
+If a stakeholder wishes to comment on these proposed rule changes in writing, please either mail your comments to the Division at the Golden Gaming office, or send them via e-mail to email@example.com.
 All written comments must be received by the Division of Gaming no later than November 30, 2017.
 These proposed changes will be heard at the Commission Meeting on December 21, 2017.

 House Bill 15-1255 required that the Department of Revenue (DOR) adopt rules pursuant to the “State Administrative Procedure Act”, article 4 of title 24, C.R.S.
 The purpose of these rules and regulations is to govern the enforcement of the prohibited use of electronic benefits transfer service cards at automated teller machines located in licensed gaming establishments, in-state simulcast facilities, race tracks, establishments licensed to sell malt, vinous, or spirituous liquors, medical marijuana businesses, and retail marijuana establishments.
 Rule 1 CCR 210-4 Enforcement of the Prohibited Use of Electronic Benefits Transfer Cards at Certain Locations (EBT) went into effect as of January 1, 2016.
 In November of 2016 the Office Of Legislative Legal Services (OLLS) expressed concern that the EBT Rule did not specify that there would be “increasing penalties for multiple violations” as was required by House Bill 15-1255.
 The OLLS directed the DOR to revise the rule to include this requirement.